How to Assess Applicant Answers to Interview Questions About Motivation

 These are signals that a candidate sends out about motivation.
 Sleepy, slow answers, with no tonal emphasis, no enthusiasm, and little body language send a red flag about a potential employee's motivation.
 Sure, your candidate might be discouraged, ill, or having a bad day, but why risk hiring her when candidates who radiate enthusiasm and motivation exist?
 See more about how to use nonverbal communication in hiring.

-So, the key in your job interview is to identify what motivates your candidate.
+So, the key to your job interview is to identify what motivates your candidate.
 Then, decide whether those qualities, characteristics, behaviors, values, and approaches exist in your workplace.
 If they do, you've found a dynamite employee from your job interview match dance.

 Find readers' favorite and funniest job interview question answers.